VeriMoA: A Mixture-of-Agents Framework for Spec-to-HDL Generation: Conclusion and Future Work

 This paper introduces \ourtool, a quality-guided multi-path Mixture-of-Agents framework that systematically addresses noise susceptibility and constrained reasoning space in multi-agent HDL generation.
 By combining a quality-guided caching mechanism that ensures monotonic knowledge accumulation with a multi-path generation strategy leveraging C++ and Python as intermediate representations, \ourtool achieves 15--30\% improvements in Pass@1 across diverse LLM backbones on both VerilogEval 2.0 and RTLLM 2.0 benchmarks.
-Our framework enables smaller LLMs to match and even exceed larger models, fine-tuned alternatives without costly training, demonstrating that effective architectural design through quality-guided progress and diverse solution exploration offers a practical and scalable approach for automated RTL design.
+Our framework enables smaller LLMs to match and even exceed larger models and fine-tuned alternatives without costly training.
+Furthermore, \ourtool provides complementary benefits when applied on top of fine-tuned models, achieving +16.19\% improvement over VeriRL-CodeQwen2.5 on VerilogEval 2.0, demonstrating that effective architectural design through quality-guided progress and diverse solution exploration offers a practical and scalable approach for automated RTL design.

+\textbf{Limitations and Future Work.} While VerilogEval 2.0 and RTLLM 2.0 are widely adopted benchmarks ensuring fair comparison, they consist of relatively small-scale designs.
+For complex real-world designs such as RISC-V cores or NoC routers, the context overhead of carrying multiple intermediate representations and cached candidates may pose challenges.
+A practical direction is hierarchical generation: a planner agent decomposes the overall design specification into manageable module tasks, \ourtool generates each module independently, and the modules are integrated to form the complete design.
+This aligns with standard hardware design methodology where complex systems are naturally structured as hierarchical modules.